pwncollege/linux-luminarium/paths/relative-dot-local/DESCRIPTION.md

-In this level, we'll practice refering to paths using `.` a bit more.
+In this level, we'll practice referring to paths using `.` a bit more.
 This challenge will need you to run it from the `/challenge` directory.
 Here, things get slightly tricky.